utrodus/fastapi-ayatnesia/README.md

 It provides an efficient way to access and retrieve information from the Quran.

+In this project, we used two exciting methods: one for measuring lexical similarity and another for gauging semantic similarity.
+In the application, users have the flexibility to opt for either of these methods independently or harness the power of both in combination.

+For measuring Lexical Similarity the methods used are TF-IDF and Cosine similarity.

+1. TF-IDF: TF-IDF is used to evaluate the importance of words in the translation of the Qur'an.
+TF-IDF is a method used to evaluate the importance of a word in a document or text.
+This is done by calculating how often the word appears in the document (Term Frequency) and the extent to which the word is unique across documents (Inverse Document Frequency).

+2. Cosine similarity is a method used to measure the degree to which two vectors (in this case, vector representations of words) are in lexical relationship to each other.
+In the context of Ayatnesia, cosine similarity is used to compare the TF-IDF vector between the verses of the Qur'an and the keyword.
+The higher the cosine similarity value between the verse and the keyword, the more lexically similar the two things are.

+While to measure Semantic Similarity in Ayatnesia when searching for verses in the Qur'an, the method used is Word Embedding with FastText.
+This method involves representing words as high-dimensional vectors in a semantic space using FastText, a powerful word embedding tool.

+These vector representations capture the semantic meanings of words, allowing Ayatnesia to compare and measure the similarity between verses in the Qur'an based on their semantic content.
+By utilizing Word Embedding with FastText, Ayatnesia enables users to find verses with similar semantic meanings, enhancing the effectiveness of verse searches and facilitating a deeper understanding of the Qur'an.

 *The API empowers you with these features to enhance your search capabilities and facilitate a comprehensive analysis of the Quran. 🚀*

 ### Features